spyboy-productions/PhantomCrawler/README.md

 - **Web Scraping Testing:** Assess web scraping tasks under different proxy configurations.
 - **DDoS Awareness:** Caution: The tool has the potential for misuse as a DDoS tool.
 Ensure responsible and ethical use.

+  Get proxies and add in proxies.txt

+you can add it from here: https://free-proxy-list.net/#

 **How to Use:**
 1. Clone the repository: `git clone https://github.com/yourusername/PhantomCrawler.git`
 2. Install dependencies: `pip install -r requirements.txt`